Mart07-hub/Mart07-hub/README.md

 - 🎯 Passionate about **Power BI**, **Data Analytics**, and visual storytelling
 - 📚 Continuous learning: **Data Cleaning**, **Python (Pandas)**, **SQL**, and **Power BI Dashboards**
 - 🤝 I love to collaborate on projects where I can learn, grow, and share ideas
-- 💃 Fun fact: I love to dance — it’s my favorite form of self-expression!
+- 💃 Fun fact: I love to sing— it’s my favorite form of self-expression!
 - 🌱 Actively building a portfolio of real-world projects

 ---